 The District retained the services of Rick Engineering Company to complete the review.
-Rick Engineering Company completed the review in September 2023.
-A copy of SAP/MSR is attached as EXHIBIT C.
+Rick Engineering Company completed the review in November 2023.

+EXHIBIT B

 LAFCO, as part of its review process and to assist staff in understanding the services the District provides, started working with the District's general manager and team, spending a substantial amount of time requesting and analyzing information.